open-orchestra/open-orchestra-docs/en/developer_guide/api_group_context.rst

 a facade, it will be done using the same parameters.
 In some case, you do not want to display all the data from a facade in a certain context.

-For instance, when you list all the nodes, the area and blocks might not be usefull.
+For instance, when you list all the nodes, the area and blocks might not be useful.

 The ``JMSSerializerBundle`` allows you to hide some properties on the serialization by using some serialization group.
 The main issue with this method is that you will still have to